 So many women we see have the common misconception that the body is technically recovered at 6 weeks post-natal.

 It may surprise you to know that the pelvic floor does not recover until at least the 4-6month mark, and a caesarean section scar has only reached 50% of it tensile strength at 6 weeks post birth.

 Everyone’s goals are different, and treatment absolutely has to be tailored depending on this.
-A post-natal check involves an abdominal wall examination, checking for any diastisis rectus abdominus (abdominal separation), as well as a pelvic floor check – usually done by real-time ultrasound as well as a vaginal exam to check the strength of the pelvic floor.
+A post-natal check involves an abdominal wall examination, checking for any diastasis rectus abdominus (abdominal separation), as well as a pelvic floor check – usually done by real-time ultrasound as well as a vaginal exam to check the strength of the pelvic floor.

 However, specific measurements and tests that a women’s health physiotherapist can perform during your post-natal check are able to determine your risk of any of these from developing – we want you to still be symptom free for years to come!

 Whilst a post-natal check is ideally conducted at 6 weeks post birth, it can also be performed at anytime, it is never too late!
-Give us a call or book online today!